ArangoDB-Community/arangox/README.md

 ### HTTP

-When using an HTTP client, arangox will prepend `/_db/:value` to the path of every request only if it isn't already prepended.
-If the start option is not set, nothing is prepended.
+When using an HTTP client, arangox will prepend `/_db/:value` to the path of every request only if one isn't already prepended.
+If a `:database` option is not set, nothing is prepended.

 ```elixir
 iex> {:ok, conn} = Arangox.start_link(client: Arangox.GunClient)